EmanueleHB/JamJoin-Android-App/README.md

 # JamJoin-Android-App
-An app built in 24hs during the great HackKing's Hackathon.
+An app built in 24hs during the great HackKing's 3.0.
+Hackathon.Winner of the "Amazon Web Services - Best Use of AWS" prize.

 #Inspiration
 We were looking for a service that woud help us make a team at the hackathon, so we came up with this app that suggests you people you should talk to at a given event based on common interests.